 Pregnant women and young children are particularly vulnerable.
 According to the Mayo Clinic, lead poisoning in children can cause developmental delay and learning difficulties, hearing loss, digestive issues, and abdominal pain.
 For adults, symptoms can include high blood pressure, memory loss, fertility issues, and even mood disorders.
 Significant exposure to lead can cause miscarriage in pregnant women.

 Let’s take a step back and talk about lead for just a minute: Lead (Pb) is a naturally occurring element.
 It is a soft, malleable, and heavy metal.
 It is abundant and has many uses.
 Although it may be “naturally occurring”, that doesn’t mean it naturally ended up in your drinking water without help.

 Lead Service Lines

 In the 19th century, lead was used in plumbing and service lines in the US.
-The Water Quality Association reports that, most often, sources of lead contamination are “lead service lines, lead containing solder, and brass fittings.”
-The WQA’s technical fact sheet also cites studies suggesting that lead contamination usually occurs after water leaves the treatment plant.
+The Water Quality Association reports that, most often, sources of lead contamination are “lead service lines, lead-containing solder, and brass fittings.”
+The WQA’s technical fact sheet also cites studies suggesting that lead contamination usually occurs after the water leaves the treatment plant.